philipturner/opencl-metal-stdlib/README.md

 #undef OPENCL_USE_SUBGROUP_EXTENDED_TYPES
 ```

-TODO: Versioned GitHub releases and licensing.

 ## Usage

-Include the header in shader code, ensuring that it's only included for Apple silicon GPUs.

-TODO: This explanation is too short.
-Expand on it.
+To use the header, either include its file path in shader code, or paste the header's contents directly.
+The header currently only works with Apple's M1 OpenCL backend, so check for the Apple architecture before including it.
+The example below uses pre-defined macros for each distinct vendor.
+Your source code may use a different method to activate this code path, as long as it only activates on Apple silicon GPUs.

 ```opencl
 // OpenCL code